Max Burgess

-Max Barry Burgess (/en/, ber-JUHS; born 16 January 1995) is an Australian professional soccer who plays for Newcastle Jets in the A-League.
+Max Barry Burgess (/en/, ber-JUHS; born 16 January 1995) is an Australian professional soccer player who plays for Newcastle Jets in the A-League.

 Career

 Sydney FC

 Burgess started his career at Rockdale City Suns under coach Branko Culina, where he was spotted by Sydney FC management and signed up to the Sydney FC Youth team.
 He made his first start for the senior squad in Round 1 of the 2014-15 A-League against Melbourne City.

 Newcastle Jets

 On 28 March 2015 Newcastle Jets announced that they had signed Burgess as an injury replacement player for the remainder of the 2014–15 A-League season.
 Burgess made his Jet's inauguration in the Round 23 clash against Adelaide United, coming off the bench as a substitute for fellow youngster Mitch Cooper.
 He continued his spree of appearances, and was issued a yellow card in the 4–3 loss to Sydney FC.
 His A-League season culminated against the Brisbane Roar in the final round of the season, again coming on for the aforementioned Cooper in the 52nd minute.
 The game ended 2–1 to the Roar.